gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

-# Goes-Anywhere, Pain-Free Smarty US Address Autocomplete (GAPFSUSAA)
+# "Like Butta" 🧈 Smarty US Address Autocomplete 🇺🇸

 This solution lets you painlessly drop a few lines of JavaScript into your code to give you Smarty's US Address Autocomplete.
 There are zero external dependencies.
-It should play nice with all framesworks and libraries.
+It should play nice with all frameworks and libraries.
 If your form uses, or can use `id` HTML attributes for your address, city, state, and ZIP Code fields, this should work for you.

 If your HTML looks something like this...